jim-easterbrook/python-gphoto2/README.rst

 gp_file_get_data_and_size / CameraFile.get_data_and_size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since python-gphoto2 version 1.2.0 these functions return a ``FileData`` object that supports the `buffer protocol`_.
+Since python-gphoto2 version 2.4.0 these functions return a Python memoryview_ object.
-The data can be made accessible to Python by using a memoryview_ object.
+Prior to that they returned a ``FileData`` object that supports the `buffer protocol`_ so its data can be made accessible to Python by using a memoryview_ object.
 This allows the data to be used without copying.
 See the ``copy-data.py`` example for typical usage.

-Note that if another function (such as gp_file_set_data_and_size or gp_file_open) changes the file's data then this object will be invalidated and you will probably get a segmentation fault.
+Note that if the CameraFile object is deleted, or another function (such as ``gp_file_set_data_and_size`` or ``gp_file_open``) changes the CameraFile's data, then this object will be invalidated and you will probably get a segmentation fault.

 gp_file_set_data_and_size / CameraFile.set_data_and_size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^